yecril71pl/cpp-docs.pl-pl/docs/standard-library/codecvt-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Maksymalna liczba `Byte`s niezbędnych do wygenerowania jednego `CharType`.
+Maksymalna liczba `Byte` wartości niezbędnych do utworzenia jednego `CharType`.

 ### <a name="remarks"></a>Uwagi